 Planning a drawing set ahead, for example by cartooning, leads to a drawing set that is simple, clear, and coordinated.
-Organised tender drawings usually provides bidders with a first impression that the project will be straightforward to build with few surprises.
+Organized tender drawings usually provides bidders with a first impression that the project will be straightforward to build with few surprises.

-It is guaranteed, that the minute a bidding contractor sees a crowded, confusing and unorganized set of drawings they will be including extra contingency in their bids to deal with the risk of uncertainty and will begin contemplating change orders before the project even starts.
+It is guaranteed, that the minute a bidding contractor sees a crowded, confusing and unorganized set of drawings, they will be including extra contingency in their bids to deal with the risk of uncertainty and will begin contemplating change orders before the project even starts.

 Every detail counts

-Poor or no coordination of the Architecture drawings with that of the Engineering consultants is often cited as the major source of change orders.
+Poor or no coordination of the architecture drawings with that of the Engineering consultants is often cited as the major source of change orders.
 What does that line or square on the drawing represent?
 What is the structural or mechanical consultant proposing?
 What could be worse than unintentionally having a wall mounted flush valve locker room toilet installed in that high end condominium project that the engineer copied from the last project without paying attention.
 Or the all to common mechanical diffuser in conflict with the electrical light fixture.

-Questioning and understanding how the different equipment and systems integrate with the architectural design will naturally reveal problems that might come up during construction avoiding those costly changes that result in “Value engineering”.
-Who knows it may even lead to a beautiful detail in an unexpected place.
+Questioning and understanding how the different equipment and systems integrate with the architectural design will naturally reveal problems that might come up during construction avoiding those costly changes that result in value engineering.
+Who knows, it may even lead to a beautiful detail in an unexpected place.

 Omit needless things